meantrix/corrp/README.md

 # Details

-@details The correlation is computed as follows: \itemize{
+The correlation is computed as follows:

 * integer/numeric pair: pearson correlation using `cor` function.
 The valuelies between -1 and 1.